vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Vikrama Era, 611 \(ad 554\).
 The dates on the Maukhari coins are problematic: difficult to read and difficult to assign to any known era \(see Burn 1906; EI XIV, 113; HCI III, 70\).
 I presume with Asher, Neuss, and Singh that the present ‘year 30’ refers to the thirtieth year of Udayasena’s governorship \( rājya\).

-23 Maybe to be emended to asyām
+23 Maybe to be emended to asyāṁ.

-. .
 As it stands, I take this synonymous with atra  or iha.

 24 The reading ◦ rājodayasena◦ was first proposed by Banerji and taken over by all later editorṣ